 - AMU legal studies graduate Joshua Jenkins received the President’s Award for outstanding undergraduate academic and professional achievement.
-Over the course of his military career, he was awarded 16 medals, including two Meritorious Service Medals and six Army Commendation Medals, among several others.
+Over the course of his military career, he was awarded 16 medals, including two Meritorious Unit Citations and six Army Commendation Medals, among several others.

 - APUS Board of Trustees Member Frank Ball was presented with an honorary degree and recognized as an emeritus trustee.